 Once you’re ready to move on to bigger responsibilities, it might be time to look into owning a rental property of your own.
 With the right location and proper maintenance, owning property can wheel in thousands of dollars to your income yearly.
 What’s even better is that you could earn a generous profit if you ever decide to sell it, too.
-But there are a couple things to consider before you make the plunge: finding the right market and knowing your numbers.
+But there are a couple of things to consider before you take the plunge: finding the right market and knowing your numbers.

 Find the right market

 The right market isn’t necessarily the closest one.
 Depending on your property investment, it’s important to find a market that supports it.
 Every city and state has different demands, and you’ll need to find an area within your budget.
 For example, while property in New York City has a median listing price of $875,000, you can buy a house in suburban areas of Georgia for nearly a fourth of that price.
 This, on top of local economic factors like population growth and average incomes, are signs to consider when looking into a location.